One of the largest fleets in Europe

 A continued pro-active fleet policy

-- meet the need for fleet renewal and expansion;
+- meet the need for ﬂeet renewal and expansion at the economic performance and marketing levels;

 - remain compatible with the Group’s ﬁnancial capacity;